RU

 Caucasus

-Caucasian cuisine is known for its flavorful dishes using fresh herbs, spices, and grilled meats.
-Shashlik is a popular dish, along with various stews, flatbreads, and fermented dairy products.
+Caucasian cuisine known for flavorful dishes with fresh herbs, spices, grilled meats.
+Shashlik popular.
+Various stews, flatbreads, fermented dairy.
+Georgian, Armenian, Azerbaijani influences.
+Mountainous terrain creates unique ingredients.

 Cultural Significance: